susjus/polite_python_webscraper/README.md

-# polite_python_webscraper
+# Polite Python Webscraper

-Collection of Python related code to build a web scraper for Andrew
+Collection of Python related code to build a web scraper for Andrew.
+Using this repo as a learning excercise for GitHub actions as well.